AmazingMonster/conceptrodon/docs/contents/metafunctions/omennivore/press.doc.md

 ## Implementation

 The implementation of `Press` relies heavily on recursion.
-We will implement a simplified version that can only handle `Mold` and `Page` as a demonstration.
+We will showcase a simplified version that handles `Mold` and `Page`.

 ```C++
 template<typename Operation>